 Also, you can filter on these interests in Google Analytics.
 Here you can see that Oberlo got only six page views the other week from people interested in Latin American Cuisine.

 These are some psychographic segmentation examples.
 Once you have some data on people’s interests and preferences, you can use it to improve your brand image and targeting in your ad campaigns.
 Plus, you can create a more accurate customer journey when you truly understand what your customers need and desire.

 Conclusions on Psychographics

+Obtaining psychographic data is crucial, but the way you apply it to your marketing is how you make it effective.
 Ideally, you will craft your copy, images, and offers in such a way that they leverage the psychographic data at your fingertips.
 This will look different for different markets and niches.

 Furthermore, remember that you can go way beyond targeting “American males between 20 and 30 years old.”
 In fact, you can merge those demographic factors with psychographic data that you think is consistent with your products, your brand, or both.

-For example, if you cook up a great ad with a Star Trek joke, you could use one of the many, many Star Trek targeting filters inside Facebook:
+For example, if you cook up a great ad with a Star Trek joke, you could use one of the many Star Trek targeting filters inside Facebook:

 Of course, you need to stay on the right side of copyright laws.
-But psychographic segmentation from Facebook and Google gives you all sorts of avenues to create hyper-targeted ads.
+But psychographic market segmentation from Facebook and Google gives you all sorts of avenues to create hyper-targeted ads.
 As a result, you have a higher chance of converting customers.